AhmetCihanDuzce/Health-Sensitive-Ergonomic-Job-Rotation-Automotive-Assembly-Case/README.md

-# Health-Sensitive-Ergonomic-Job-Rotation-Automotive-Assembly-Case
+# Ergonomic Job Rotation

 ## Overview

-This repository presents a **bi-objective lexicographic optimization model** for the Health-Sensitive Ergonomic Job Rotation Problem.
+This repository presents a **bi-objective lexicographic optimization model** for the Ergonomic Job Rotation Problem.

 The mathematical model is implemented using **IBM ILOG CPLEX Optimization Programming Language (OPL)** and is intended to be executed in **IBM ILOG CPLEX Optimization Studio**.